Things to See and Do in Cantabria

 Whisking you up to 1800m!

-A trip to the stunning Picos de Europa mountains should always include the epperience of taking the cable car on the awesome and, for some, vertigo-inducing ride up the sheer cliff from Fuente Dé to the Mirador del Cable 1800 metres above.
+A trip to the stunning Picos de Europa mountains should always include the experience of taking the cable car on the awesome and, for some, vertigo-inducing ride up the sheer cliff from Fuente Dé to the Mirador del Cable 1800 metres above.

 Once at the top you can continue for 4km to the Refugio de Aliva, a popular modern version of the old mountain refuge where you can have a refreshment before taking the path that leads you down to Espinama below, not far from Fuente De - a very pleasant and exciting days outing.

 For the less energetic there are jeep rides too, or just go up and wander about a bit - you won’t be disappointed.
-Be warned, it's advisable to book ahead - click here - and there are often queues for the cable car in the high season and at weekends, go early or at Spanish lunchtime (13.30 - 16.30).

 Valle de Liebana